Private Hire operator licence

 The application fee must be paid in full when you submit your application.
 A copy of the payment receipt must be produced upon application to demonstrate the correct fee had been paid.

-Please also note that, after 30th April 2019, payments for licenses will no longer be taken in Reception and applicants must pay in one of the following ways:
+Payments for licences can no longer be taken in Reception and applicants must pay in one of the following ways:

 - Download and read the conditions of licence for private hire operators in the private hire operators rule book.

 - Pay the appropriate fee.
 Check the cost by clicking on Fees and charges 2019/20

 Operator fees vary dependant on the number of vehicles used within the fleet.
 Operators may also apply to take bookings from an additional premises within the City at an extra charge e.g. from a busy nightclub.

 - Operators must complete a basic criminal record check unless they have applied for an enhanced criminal record check whilst applying for a private hire drivers licence.
 For further information regarding the basic criminal record check please read the guidance notes

 To operate a private hire company you will need to apply for planning permission to make sure that if your business is run from home, it will not cause nuisance or obstruction to your neighbours.